Skip to main content

 Kaiserschmarrn

-Shredded pancake dessert with powdered sugar and fruit compote, originally made for Emperor Franz Joseph I. Fluffy pancake torn into pieces during cooking, caramelized with sugar, served with plum compote (Zwetschkenröster).
-Alpine hut and ski lodge favorite.
+A shredded pancake dessert dusted with powdered sugar and served with fruit compote, first made for Emperor Franz Joseph I. The fluffy pancake is torn apart while it cooks, caramelised with sugar, and paired with plum compote (Zwetschkenröster).
+A favourite in Alpine huts and ski lodges.

 Gulasch